flatironinstitute/ccn-template/docs/notes/02-packaging.md

 This section discusses how you would manually build and deploy your package, which is useful for understanding what's going on, but in practice, we handle the building and deployment of our package with Github actions, which take advantage of the fact that Github Action is a PyPI [trusted publisher](https://docs.pypi.org/trusted-publishers/) and thus don't require us to set up API tokens or use username / password for authentication.
 You can do all the following manually from your local machine, but deploying to PyPI or Test PyPI will require using one of those two other methods for authentication (building does not).

+!!! warning

+    Note that once you deploy to PyPI, **you cannot undo it.** PyPI can only have one package with a given name and only one upload per version (i.e., you cannot overwrite or re-upload a package with the same version).
+Therefore, you should be careful about deploying to PyPI and test using Test PyPI first.

 ### Build

 Assuming your `pyproject.toml` is appropriately set up, you can build your package with the following lines: